Factorial notation

 Example 4

-On this example we take a look at the arrangement of letters in a word "with repetitions", which means that letters within the given word are not all distinct.The equation that produces the total amount of ways in which the letters of these words with repetitions can be arranged goes as:
+On this example we take a look at the arrangement of letters in a word "with repetitions", which means that letters within the given word are not all distinct.

-Where n equals the total number of letters in the word, and the repetitions mean how many times a letter repeats itself.
-For example if you have 5 letters and one repeats 3 times, then you would have that n = 5 and the first repetition is 3! (there are no more repetitions in this case, and so, the equation for the arrangements would be simply: 5!/3!.
+Where nn equals the total number of letters in the word, and the repetitions mean how many times a letter repeats itself.
+For example if you have 5 letters and one repeats 3 times, then you would have that nn = 5 and the first repetition is 3! (there are no more repetitions in this case, and so, the equation for the arrangements would be simply: 5!/3!.

 With that in mind, determine the number of different arrangements of all the letters in the following words:

-a) ABC vs ABB
+a) \quad ABC vs ABB

 For ABB we have that the letter B repeats twice, and so:

-b) Canada
+b) \quad Canada

-c) BANANA
+c) \quad BANANA

-d) REPETITION
+d) \quad REPETITION

 Example 5

-For this problem example we will be taking a look at arrangement with restrictions, meaning that even when you have a word with all distinct letters, there may be certain conditions imposed on the arrangements of its words and so, these conditions (or restrictions) must be dealt with first.Determine the number of different arrangements of all the letters in the word: COMPUTER
+For this problem example we will be taking a look at arrangement with restrictions, meaning that even when you have a word with all distinct letters, there may be certain conditions imposed on the arrangements of its words and so, these conditions (or restrictions) must be dealt with first.

-1. if there are no restrictions
+1. \quad if there are no restrictions

 In this case, we do not have repetitions and no restrictions, therefore, the arrangements are easy to calculate: just calculate factorial products for the total number of letters in the word.
 Since there are 8 letters in the word computer, then the total possible arrangements are 8! = 40,320.

-2. if the vowels must be together
+2. \quad if the vowels must be together

 We have 3 vowels (O, U and E) in the word COMPUTER, and our restriction for this case is that all of them will be written together.
 So how many arrangements of the word meet this restriction?